lemmons-123/LemmonsCyberWork-Rep/LemmonsCyberWork-Rep/Old Internship Notes/README.md

 # MUSL Internship Notes & Projects

-This repo includes sanitized documentation and project notes from my cybersecurity internship at MUSL.
-These materials highlight my work in:
+Sanitized documentation and deliverables from my cybersecurity internship at MUSL.
+Focus areas include:

-- Security awareness and social engineering defense
+- Security awareness and social engineering defense presentation drafts
-- Vulnerability management research (CVSS → EPSS)
+- Vulnerability management research notes (CVSS → EPSS correlation)
-- Weekly task tracking and skill-building
+- Weekly reporting and task tracking
-- Presentation building and executive training
+- Executive presentation and training material development

+Each subfolder reflects a specific project or documentation set from the internship.